aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.glb/glbdata/loadglbimage/_index.md

 ---
 title: GlbData.LoadGlbImage
 second_title: Aspose.CAD for .NET API Reference
 description: GlbData method.
-Reads a GlbImage instance from a path pointing to a GLB or a GLTF file
+Reads a GlbData instance from a path pointing to a GLB or a GLTF file
 type: docs
 weight: 30
 url: /net/aspose.cad.fileformats.glb/glbdata/loadglbimage/
 ---
 ## GlbData.LoadGlbImage method

-Reads a [`GlbImage`](../../glbimage/) instance from a path pointing to a GLB or a GLTF file
+Reads a [`GlbData`](../) instance from a path pointing to a GLB or a GLTF file

 ```csharp
 public static GlbData LoadGlbImage(string filePath, ReadSettings settings = null)